the Philodemic Society

 Section 1: The Moderator (to be chosen by members occasionally to serve ad hoc as, for example impartial judges of debates et al.)

 A Moderator may be elected from the Faculty by the active members and may attend all regular meetings.
 (1854, 2004)

 The Moderator shall represent the Society before the Faculty and administration.
 (1899)

-The Moderator may criticize the several performances of the members, such as Essays, Orations, and Debates; when necessary the Moderator may restrain all breaches of order; and also when necessary the Moderator may explain the rules of order.
-(1899, 2004, 2014)
+The Moderator may criticize the several performances of the members, such as Essays, Orations, and Debates; when necessary he may restrain all breaches of order; and also when necessary he may explain the rules of order.
+(1899, 2004)